 - Admission decisions should involve at least two members of staff who have received instruction, advice and guidance in respect of selection and admissions procedures.

 - Faculties should provide clear, accessible, jargon-free information for potential applicants and staff involved in the admissions process, recognising diversity and different needs.
-Research students should be made aware of opportunities to apply for special funding, and how to apply for such funding.
-Information should also be provided regarding the support available for disabled research students, how to access it within the University, and how to fund it.
+Students should be made aware of opportunities to apply for special funding, and how to apply for such funding.
+Information should also be provided regarding the support available for disabled students, how to access it within the University, and how to fund it.

 - Staff responsible for admissions should be aware of, and understand, the legal requirements of the process.
 Information about these requirements can be obtained from Student and Academic Administration.

 - Faculties are expected to put in place and maintain monitoring arrangements that show compliance with legal requirements, particularly in relation to Equal Opportunities.

 - Before recommending the acceptance of an applicant, both Faculties/Accredited Institutions and students must be made aware of the costs of the planned research and the financial support available.
 The Faculty/Accredited Institution must also satisfy itself that the programme:

 - is capable of sustaining research at this level and being completed within the required length of candidature;